 The individual may be required to appear for an interview or provide fingerprints before a final decision is made.
 If an appointment is necessary, USCIS will notify the applicant to set up an appointment.
 After three years of having the U-Visa, the holder of the same will be eligible to become a legal permanent resident through the adjustment of status process as long as the person complies with the requirements to do so.

-Once it is established that an applicant is a victim of a qualifying crime, the applicant must establish that he or she was helpful in the crime’s investigation.
-To prove this, the applicant must provide a police report regarding the qualifying crime.
-The applicant must also obtain a signature from a law enforcement officer on form I-918 Supplement B. This form signed by law enforcement certifies that the victim was helpful in the crime’s investigation.
+Once it is in fact established that an individual is a victim of a qualifying crime, the applicant must establish that he or she was helpful in the criminal investigation.
+In order to prove this, the applicant must provide a police report regarding the qualifying crime.
+In addition to this, the applicant must also obtain a signature from a law enforcement officer on form I-918 Supplement B. This form signed by law enforcement certifies that the victim helped in the investigation of the crime.

 The applicant also must prove that he or she suffered substantial physical or psychological harm as a result of being a victim of the qualifying crime.
-To prove suffering substantial physical or psychological harm, the applicant must provide copies of medical records for any medical treatment received in connection with the crime, photographs of injuries, and/or an evaluation from a psychologist.
+In order to prove that there was such harm, the applicant must provide copies of medical records for any medical treatment received in connection with the crime, photographs of injuries, and/or an evaluation from a psychologist.

-Along with the U-Visa application, applicants will also need to file an I-192 waiver.
-This waiver will forgive unlawful presence in the United States, multiple illegal entries to the United States, and certain criminal convictions.
+Along with the U-Visa application, individuals will also need to file an I-192 waiver.
+This waiver will forgive illegal or unlawful presence in the United States, multiple illegal entries to the United States, and certain criminal convictions.

 In certain circumstances, aggravated felonies may be waived if the conviction occurred before obtaining the I-918 B certification.
 However, even though an application for a waiver may be approvable, United States Citizenship and Immigration Services still has discretion in granting these waivers.
 The filing fee for the waiver is $585.

-Depending on at what age the U-Visa application is filed; certain qualifying family members are eligible for a derivative U-Visa.
+Depending on at what age the U-Visa application is filed; certain qualifying family members are eligible to be a derivative in the U-Visa.
 The persons who qualify for derivative U-Visas are:

-The limit on the number of U visas that may be granted to principal petitioners each year is 10,000.
-However, there is no cap for family members deriving status from the principal applicant, such as spouses, children, or other eligible family members.
+There is also a limit on how many U-Visas can be granted per year and that number is 10,000.
+With that being said, there is no limit or cap for family members deriving status from the principal applicant, such as spouses, children, or other eligible family members.

 If the cap is reached before all U nonimmigrant petitions have been adjudicated, USCIS will create a waiting list for any eligible principal or derivative petitioners that are awaiting a final decision and a U visa.
 Petitioners placed on the waiting list will be granted deferred action or parole and are eligible to apply for work authorization while waiting for additional U visas to become available.